parshavjain/spring-assignment-solution-step1/readme.md

 	|
 	├──src/main
 	|   └── com.stackroute.activitystream.config
 	|	        └── ApplicationContextConfig.java   // This class will contain the application-context for the application.
 	|	        └── HibernateUtil.java              // This class build the sessionFactory object based on the parameters.
 	|	        └── WebApplicationInitializer.java  // This class WebApplicationInitializer extends AbstractAnnotationConfigDispatcherServletInitializer class.
 	|   └── com.stackroute.activitystream.controller
-	|		    └── AppController.java 		         // This class is used to control all the transactions with the database.
+	|		    └── MessageController.java 		    // This class is used to control all the transactions with the database.
 	|   └── com.stackroute.activitystream.model
 	|		    └── Message.java                    // The class will be acting as the data model for the message Table in the database.
+	|   └── com.stackroute.activitystream.repository
+	|		    └── MessageRepository.java          // This class contains the code for database interactions and methods of this class will be used by other
+	|                                                        parts of the applications such as Controllers and Test Cases
 	|   └── resources
 	|		    └── hibernate.cfg.xml               // This is a XML configuration file for database connectivity
 	|   └── webapp/WEB-INF/views
 	|		    └── index.jsp                       // A JSP page with a form in it, which will have textboxes for Sender Name and Message content along with a Send Submit button.
 	|
 	├──src/test/java/com/stackroute/activitystream/test
 	|		    └── ActivityStreamTest.java     // All your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test
+	|		    └── MessageControllerTest.java  // This class contaions all the test cases related to Message Controller.
 	|
 	├── .settings
 	├── .classpath			                    // This file is generated automatically while creating the project in eclipse